wisniaczekm/wisniaczekm/README.md

-- 👋 Hi, I’m @wisniaczekm
+- 👋 Hi, I’m Michał Wiśniewski
-- 👀 I’m interested in programming in javascript/c++/python
+- 👀 I’m interested in programming in javascript/c++/c/python
-- 🌱 I’m currently learning javascript
 - 📫 How to reach me on michalwisniaczek@gmail.com

 <!---